karindoy/nameko-karin/README-Challenge.md

 ![unit test after adding delete product and list order](challenge-assets/unit-test3.png)

 ## Questions:
-* Question 1: Why is performance degrading as the test runs longer?
+* Question 1: Why is performance decreasing as the test runs longer?
-As the list of products grows, the get and create order functions become more and more burdensome, because in the get order it first uses the function of self.products_rpc.list() where this function searches all the columns of all the products and then searches for the product by the product_id of the order_details, while in the create order it uses the same function of self.products_rpc.list() and only uses the ids to check if the product_id of the order_details exists in the list.
+As the list of products increases, the get and create order functions become heavier and heavier, because in the get order it first uses the self.products_rpc.list() function, where this function searches all the columns of all the products (`client.hgetall`) and then searches for the product by the product_id of the order_details, while in the create order it uses the same self.products_rpc.list() function and only uses the ids to check if the product_id of the order_details exists in the list.

-* Question 2: How do you fix it?
+* Question 2: How can I fix this?
-Instead of using `self.products_rpc.list()` in the order get, it's better to use `self.products_rpc.get(product_id)` to avoid bringing in products that won't be used.
-Another point is to change `self.products_rpc.list()` in the order create to a new enpoint `self.products_rpc.exist()` where this function checks if the product_id exists instead of using `hgetall` for all product_ids, although the Redis documentation states that `exists` command has a time complexity of O(n), in tests, it performed better than `hget`, `get`, and `hexists`.
+Instead of using `self.products_rpc.list()` when getting the order, it's better to use `self.products_rpc.get(product_id)` which uses the redis command `hgetall` to avoid bringing in products that won't be used.
+Another point is to change `self.products_rpc.list()` in the create order to a new access point `self.products_rpc.exist()` where this function uses `hexists` to check if the product_id exists instead of using `hgetall` for all product_ids.

 * (bonus): Fix it
 In addition to making the changes suggested in question 2, a pipeline was created to update the quantity of products.